 Alabama to execute man for '94 killing of fast-food workers

-This undated photo released by the Alabama Department of Corrections, shows Robert Bryant Melson, in Atmore, Ala.
-Melson is scheduled to be executed June 8, 2017, in Alabama by lethal injection after being convicted of killing three fast food restaurant employees during a 1994 robbery.
+Melson is scheduled to be executed June 8, 2017, in Alabama by lethal injection after being co...
+Alabama is preparing to execute an inmate for the shooting deaths of three fast food restaurant workers during a 1994 robbery.
+Alabama is preparing to execute an inmate for the shooting deaths of three fast food restaurant workers during a 1994 robbery.

 Add your comments below